 Double Ball Roulette is normal European Roulette played with a standard roulette wheel.
 When normally one ball would be released, the croupier releases two balls into the wheel.
 To do this, he or she uses a special mechanism.

-This is more than playing multi-spin roulette like you would in an online or mobile casino, though.
+This is more than playing multi-spin roulette as you would in an online or mobile casino, though.
 Double Ball Roulette allows for a whole order of new outside bets.
-These bets have huge payouts, such as the 1300:1 payout when the same number comes up with both balls.
+These bets have huge payouts, such as 1300:1 payout when the same number comes up with both balls.

 Double Ball Odds: Outside Bets